dispersionlab/gitShow6/README.md

 4. You can modify the patch around the module: connect/disconnect cables, add modules available in the vcv plugin browser (right-click the dark-grey background of VCV Rack), or remove modules.
 Remember to save and then

-5. Edit a new version of the score, making *any* changes you want.
-For the score, consider that a markdown file can embed images, tables etc. See the file markdown_examples.md for help with markdown.
+5. Edit a new version of the file score#.md, making *any* changes you want.
+It can be text-based, graphic based, etc. Consider that a markdown file can embed images, tables etc. See the file [markdown_examples.md file](https://github.com/dispersionlab/gitShow6/blob/master/markdown_examples.md) for help with writing markdown.

 6. Make a short recording of your patch using the *Record* module: